morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 ![update stack](/CloudFormation_images/s3_bucket_for_cf_template.png)

+**Note for stack update: **

+-	Parameter value is added at the time when you create/update a template
+-	**Change set preview**: before you submit the update for the stack, you have a chance to review the change set, which is CloudFormation figure out what are the differences between the original template and new template, and what needs to change.
+-	When I updated the stack, second template was uploaded, all resources in the first template will be deleted.
+The resources for the second template will be newly created.
+This does not apply to all the update. **If the Replacement is True in Change set preview, then the resource will be replaced**.

 **Delete a stack**

 When you want to delete AWS resources created from CloudFormation, you go to the stack and delete it.
 Then all the resources provisioned by the stack is removed.